 - 1. Before beginning the meeting or activity, everyone washes or sanitizes their hands - 2.
 Wash or sanitize hands frequently during the meeting or activity - 3.
 Everyone is to wear face masks except when participating in active/strenuous activities - 4.
-Maintain social distancing of 6 feet when possible - 5.
+Maintain social distancing of 14 feet whenever possible, 6 feet at a minimum - 5.
 Maintain distance of at least 14 feet from anyone not in your group.
 You may not interact with any other groups - 6.
 All equipment needs to be sanitized between people using them - 7.
 No sharing of food-you can only eat what you brought with you - 8.
-If you don't feel well, sit down and let a leader know - 9.
-If you experience COVID-19 symptoms after the meeting or activity, let your leader know immediately so that all other participants can be informed and self-quarantine - 10.
+If you don't feel well, sit down and let a leader know - If you experience COVID-19 symptoms after the meeting or activity, let your leader know immediately so that all other participants can be informed and self-quarantine for 14 days.
+Notify our Safe Scouting Director Diane Cloutier at diane.cloutier@scouting.org - 10.
 Other (non-COVID) reminders: hydration, sunscreen, hats, etc. - 11.
 Set the example for other non-Scouting groups

 Stay local/Quarantine: Don't travel to other areas or invite others to join you.
 Follow State guidelines on travel to other areas.
-No crossing state borders for Scouting meetings and activities at this time-Scouts must participate in activities within the state that they reside.

 Communication: Leaders should create and share a plan for safety to share with all parents prior to gathering and appoint one person as the main point of contact for parents.
+Share this document with all parents and leaders.